How to Get Rid of Mold in a Shower (DIY Guide)

 • Map seams before committing

-Cement board installed around shower niche and plumbing.
+Cement board installed around the new shower niche and plumbing during the post-mold rebuild

 Step 6: Add Extra Blocking Where the Walls Flex

 Old walls aren’t always framed perfectly.
-If seams don’t land on studs, cement board can flex – which causes tile lippage and cracked grout.
+If seams don’t land on studs, cement board can flex, which causes tile lippage and cracked grout down the road.

-Adding new blocking behind cement board to prevent wall flex.
+Adding new wood blocking behind cement board to prevent wall flex before tiling the shower

 Here’s how I added blocking without removing panels: